-When you think of document cameras, you probably think of that big, clunky square projector that your teacher would roll out (because it required its own dolly) to project book work on the projector screen.
-Well, document camera have come a long way since those days, and now have applications that go beyond the classroom (even though they are still great for that, too).
+When you think of the best document cameras, you probably think of that big, clunky square projector that your teacher would roll out (because it required its own dolly) to project bookwork on the projector screen.
+Well, document cameras have come a long way since those days, and the best document cameras now have applications that go beyond the classroom (even though they are still great for that, too).

-If you are looking for a document camera for your classroom or office, consider the following:
+If you are looking for the best document cameras for the classroom or office, consider the following:

-- Document cameras can connect via USB, HDMI or have a separate power source
+- Document cameras may connect to your devices via USB, HDMI or WiFi

 - The best document cameras record video and scan documents as well